DandyLyons/notes/content/Library/The Bible (WEB)/58 - Hebrews/Heb-12.md

 For they indeed, for a few days, punished us as seemed good to them; but he for our profit, that we may be partakers of his holiness.

 ###### v11
-All chastening seems for the present to be not joyous but grievous; yet afterward it yields the peaceful fruit of righteousness to those who have been trained by it.
+All chastening seems for the present to be not joyous but grievous; yet afterward it yields the peaceful fruit of righteousness to those who have been trained[^gym] by it.

 ###### v12
 Therefore lift up the hands that hang down and the feeble knees,